 An Antipodean travel company serving world travellers since 1983

-Odyssey Traveller specialises in crafting unforgettable experiences for mature-aged travellers, providing adventure and educational programs to small groups since 1983.
+Odyssey Traveller specialises in crafting unforgettable experiences for senior and mature-aged travellers interested in exploring be they couples or solo travellers.
+Providing adventure and educational programs to escorted small group tours for seniors since 1983.
 Odyssey has built up a reasonable knowledge bank to answer questions about Poland that travellers are likely to ask, as they make their plans to tour independently, or with us as part of a small group tour.
 We hope that this list of frequently asked questions and the answers we provide will help you with planning your next holiday.

 Read on, but please do not hesitate to contact us via the website, or through email or chat if you have more questions about Poland or our other tours.

 Poland lies at the heart of the European continent, between Western and Eastern Europe.
 It is bordered by the Black Sea to the north, Lithuania to the north-east, Belarus and the Ukraine to the east, Slovakia and the Czech Republic to the south, and Germany to the west.

 The country’s official language is Polish.
 The language is closely related to the other West Slavic languages, Czech, Slovak, and a number of other little-spoken languages.

 Though Poland has no official religion, the vast majority of the population (86%) is Roman Catholic.
 Religious minority groups include Jewish people and Muslims.